-One of my closest friends hobbies is to collect and refurbish old machinery.
-As of 2018, he owns a total of 41 machines that range from a small drill press and watch making mill to a 5200 lbs Reed-Prentice Lathe [Soon to be a Fellows No. 6 Gear Shaper, 6800 lbs].
-Through the years while we have both lived in Boston, MA I have assisted in both moving, disassembling, and refurbishing various components and machines that he has collected.
-We have moved machinery in the middle of the summer, the week after a snow storm near the white mountains, and in the dead of the coldest days of winter.
+One of my closest friends and I have an unsual hobby, which is to collect and refurbish old machinery.
+As of 2018, we own a total of 41 machines that range from a small drill press and watch making mill to a 5200 lbs Reed-Prentice Lathe [Soon to be a Fellows No. 6 Gear Shaper, 6800 lbs].
+Through the years while we have both lived in Boston, MA we have moved, disassembed, and refurbished various components and machines that we have collected.
+We have moved machinery in the middle of the summer, the week after a snow storm near the white mountains, and in the dead of the coldest days of new england winters.
 The one constant is that we always seem to find insane deals on older machinery through various contacts and craigslist posts.

 This is a small collection of the pictures I managed to take of a few machinery moves.
 Most of the time we are too focused on not (A) dropping the machine and cracking the cast iron, (B) hurting ourselves, or (C) too tired and greasy to pull out our phones to take pictures, so the pictures I do have are limited in scope and quantity.
 But I hope you enjoy them as much as we enjoy looking back bewildered at what we have moved and the quantity of stuff we have moved.

 At this point, I think both Rob and I would be considered experienced riggers...
 And highly qualified hobbyist riggers.
 The day all these machines are humming along will be a glorious day indeed.
 But for now it is a fun hobby; Currently, both Rob and I are are focused on our science and engineering jobs.